The Complete Recycled Glass Countertops Review & Buyers Guide

 Food stains are possible from foods and drinks on cement-based surfaces creating dark spots where the substance has absorbed into the countertop.

 Acids can etch the cement-based surfaces leaving dull or chalky spots from corrosion.
-It’s like a chemical burn of the surface.
+It’s like a chemical burn of the surface just like marble etching.

 Bleached-out stains can happen from the use of certain cleaners (like oven cleaners, solvents, bleach, and others) that will permanently discolor resin-based countertops.

-Also, resin-based surfaces will fade in the sun from UV light (like quartz countertops) so cannot be used as outdoor kitchen countertops.
+Also, resin-based surfaces will fade in the sun from UV light (like quartz countertops) so are not a good choice for outdoor kitchen countertops.

 Scratches are fairly rare, but can occur and dropping heavy cans or other objects can cause chips and cracks.